isabella232/mobile-services.es-ES/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-push-messaging.md

 >[!IMPORTANT]
 >
->No se admite la transferencia de la aplicación a un nuevo grupo de informes.
+>Moving your app to a new report suite is not supported.
 En caso de hacerlo, podría desajustarse la configuración de push y los mensajes no se enviarían.

 1. En **[!UICONTROL Servicios push, rellene los siguientes campos]**: